TheMandolinian/HashHelix-Ledger/README.md

 ✔ Produce the same output on any machine
 ✔ Never fork, stall, or split
 ✔ Run lanes in parallel with no conflict domain
-✔ Scale to billions of transactions per second
-✔ Achieve absolute finality by mathematics alone
+✔  Scale to billions of perfect step-iterations with no phase drift ✔ Achieve absolute finality by mathematics alone

 This isn’t blockchain evolution.